Standard Last Updated: May 17, 2018

 A Cannabis or Cannabis Product Container or label may not be designed to specifically target individuals under 21 years of age, such as by including:

-The Container or label for any Cannabis Product shall include shall include all Ingredients in the Cannabis Product Concentrate listed by common or usual name in descending order of predominance by weight.
+Each Cannabis Concentrate or Cannabis Product shall include on a label all ingredients in the Cannabis Concentrate or Cannabis Product, listed by common or usual name in descending order of predominance by weight.

-The Container or label for any Cannabis Product that is intended to be eaten or ingested orally and that contains milk, eggs, fish, Crustacean shellfish, tree nuts, peanuts, wheat, or soybeans must state that the product “contains” such food allergen(s) and name the food source from which each allergen is derived.
+The Container or label for an Edible Cannabis Product that contains milk, eggs, fish, Crustacean shellfish, tree nuts, peanuts, wheat, or soybeans must state that the product “contains” such food allergen(s) and name the food source from which each allergen is derived.

-If regulations promulgated by the U.S. Food & Drug Administration classify new allergens as “major food allergens,” the requirements of this Standard shall be updated to require that the Container or label for any Cannabis Product that is intended to be eaten or ingested orally state that the product “contains” such food allergen(s) and name the food source from which each allergen is derived.
+If regulations promulgated by the U.S. Food & Drug Administration classify new allergens as “major food allergens,” the requirements of this Standard shall be updated to require that the Container or label for an Edible Cannabis Product state that the product “contains” such food allergen(s) and name the food source from which each allergen is derived.

 Notes, Standard 2.15: This Standard is similar to the FDA’s guidance on the Food Allergen Labeling and Consumer Protection Act of 2004, which defines as “major allergens” the allergens listed in Subsection (a) because they account for approximately 90% of all food allergies.